-Pupils below Step 10 may be offered yoga sessions, Rebound and water movement in school.
+Pupils below Step 10 have access to yoga sessions, Rebound and water movement in school.

 Where appropriate, pupils attend either the Portway Centre for PE supported by the WBA (West Bromwich Albion) Trust or Malthouse for rock-climbing activities.
 Some pupils also participate in PE sessions planned and delivered by the WBA Trust.